11 June 2015, text: Philipp Schüpbach, photo: stm / photocase

 They can’t prevent it entirely, but they can plug the hole with an alternative solution.
 Extra voluntary contributions to the pension fund are a good way to close the old-age savings gap, assuming they haven’t already paid in the maximum amount.
 These contributions – often called “purchases” – are attractive because they’re fully deductible from taxable income.

 An alternative is pillar 3a in order to save for old age and at the same time protect yourself against the risk of unemployment and death.
-This can be, for example, with a tax-priviledged fund policy such as the Helvetia Performance Plan.
-Another possibility would be the Helvetia Garantee Plan, which is also invested in markets worldwide, but does not include capital protection.
+This can be, for example, with a tax-privileged fund policy such as the Helvetia Performance Plan.
+Another possibility would be the Helvetia Guarantee Plan, which is also invested in markets worldwide, but does not include capital protection.

 Then, both in cases of invalidity or death or also old age, the person would only have a claim to benefits from the 1st pillar – i.e. DI or alternatively OASI.
 They can only tap into 1st pillar savings if they have vested benefits capital left in a 2nd pillar plan when they exit gainful employment.